celestial-bodies/celestial-bodies-client/README.md

 ### Unimplemented/Incomplete Elements of Celestial Bodies

-+ The dashboard displays categories to search, but each categories do not diplay anything once clicked.
++ The dashboard displays categories to search, but each categories do not display anything once clicked.
 + The search is currently no connected to backend server, therefore cannot make queries.
 + Info doesn't search when item is clicked
 + Need to make the app stay in profile orientation by disabling landscape view